chihiro1412/Visual-Sentiment-Subteam-CNN/README.md

 2. Open the ipynb file in Google Colab

-3. Download dataset folders and store it in Google Drive
+3. Download dataset folders and store them in Google Drive Please download from this link: https://drive.google.com/drive/folders/1mPCz81t_PdCXE7aVRXFc-OSlel5d4u4e?usp=drive_link

 4. Make sure the folder structure in google drive looks like this： -facial_expression